SiaFoundation/siad/cmd/siac/README.md

 have the nickname be the same as the filename.

 * `siac renter workers` shows a detailed overview of all workers.
-It shows information about its account, contract and download and upload status.
+It shows information about their accounts, contract and download and upload status.

-* `siac renter workers ea` shows a detailed overview of the worker's ephemeral account status, such as balance information, whether its on cooldown or not and potentially its most recent error.
+* `siac renter workers ea` shows a detailed overview of the workers' ephemeral account statuses, such as balance information, whether its on cooldown or not and potentially the most recent error.

-* `siac renter workers pt` shows a detailed overview of the worker's price table status, such as when it was updated, when it expires, whether its on cooldown or not and potentially its most recent error.
+* `siac renter workers pt` shows a detailed overview of the workers's price table statuses, such as when it was updated, when it expires, whether its on cooldown or not and potentially the most recent error.

 * `siac renter workers rs` shows information about the read sector jobs queue.
   How many jobs are in the queue and their average completion time.
 In case